guchchcug/smart_device/_posts/2022-04-29-Live-streaming-video-and-audio-with-usb-webcam.md

 $ cd ffmpeg
 $ sudo ./configure && sudo make && sudo make install
 ```
-Then, we need to find the name of devices.
+Then, we can find the name of devices.

 ```bash
 # show available devices